isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-treat-fleas-in-the-yard/index.md

 ###  Step 12: Apply Borax For Fleas

 For fleas, Borax can be used in many ways.
-One way is to [sprinkle it around the yard](https://pestpolicy.com/borax-flea-killer/) which will kill any adult fleas.
+One way is to [sprinkle it around the yard](https://pestpolicy.com/borax-flea-killer/)which will kill any adult fleas.

 Borax can also be used as a carpet and area treatment.
 Just sprinkle it on the carpets or wherever you see fleas in your home.